 We discussed the opinions of Tatting, Keen, and Handy.

-Keen’s holds that when a statute has a plain meaning, that is what judges ought to use.
+Keen’s positive view is that when a statute has a plain meaning, that is what judges ought to use.
 (As with Truepenny, we don’t know what he would do with a case in the penumbra of a law.)

-Most people think Handy is unprincipled in a bad way.
-So I tried to put the best face on his opinion.
-Handy thinks judges should use common sense and popular opinion.
+We had to zip through Handy.
+He thinks judges should use common sense and popular opinion, which he treats as amounting to the same thing.
 Governing wisely is more important than legal reasoning for him.

 Handy’s colleagues have already made the case that judges should stick to their institutional roles.
 In their view, governing wisely is a job for the government as a whole, judges are only one part of the government with a specific task to play, and they should stick to their task.